E. J. Rowland: National team career

 Rowland was invited to try out for the one naturalized player spot on the senior Bulgarian national basketball team for EuroBasket 2009.
 He beat out Andre Owens for the naturalized spot on the roster.
 With the national team, he led all players at EuroBasket 2009 in minutes played, while averaging 17.7 points per game.
 Despite his efforts, the Bulgarians finished 0–3 and were eliminated in the group stage.

 The Basketball Tournament

 E.J.
 Rowland played for Team Challenge ALS in the 2018 edition of The Basketball Tournament.
 In four games, he averaged 6.8 points per game and 2.8 rebounds per game on 39 percent shooting.
 Team Challenge ALS made it to the West Regional Championship Game before falling to eventual tournament runner-up Eberlein Drive.

 Coaching career

 After the conclusion of his playing career, Rowland returned to Saint Mary's College as an assistant coach in 2024.

+On March 29, 2026, Rowland was named an assistant coach at Arizona State.

 Personal life

 E.J.
-Rowland develops his personal project through his brand GRRR.
-The GRRR brand and apparel line has come to life through E.J., a few close friends and some fellow athletes as a reflection of their inner drive for greatness.
-It has resonated with people across all ages, nationalities, and career paths.
+Rowland develops his personal project through his brand GRRR in collaboration with a few close friends and fellow athletes.